-You can do usability testing with a heatmap tool like HotJar to dig even further into which elements on a page are working, and which aren’t.
+You can do basic usability testing with a heatmap tool like HotJar to dig even further into which elements on a page are working, and which aren’t.
 A new web design might be needed to improve the overall user experience.

 Are multiple site issues causing visitors to bounce?
 Check out 7 Signs That You Need a New Business Website!

 Fix channel-specific bounce rate problems

 - If your bounce rate is increased for organic search traffic, your content might be poorly optimized (capturing the wrong audience), or your titles and meta descriptions might be misleading; alternatively, the majority of your search traffic could be landing on blogs that are great quality and require no further on-site reading